mesako/SABERWest2023/docs/350-intro-to-dataframes.md

 ## 3  kiran         95           TRUE   <NA>
 ```

 You can merge two dataframes together using the `rbind` function assuming that their columns match up correctly.
-Let's pretend that we had another day at the clinic and collected additional patient measurements.
+Let's pretend that we had another day at the clinic and collected additional patient measurements (worksheet task 2.5.3B).

 ```r